Eric-hack/airbnb-clone-project/README.md

 - Securing Payments: Prevents fraud and builds trust in the platform’s financial transactions.
 - Maintaining Platform Integrity: Prevents malicious actors from exploiting vulnerabilities, ensuring reliable and safe use for all users.
 - Compliance: Helps meet security standards and regulations required for handling sensitive information.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying the application.
+They ensure that code changes are integrated smoothly, tested thoroughly, and delivered quickly to production without manual intervention.

+### Importance
+CI/CD pipelines help maintain high code quality by running automated tests on every change.
+They reduce the risk of introducing bugs, speed up the release cycle, and provide faster feedback to developers.
+This results in a more reliable and efficient development process.

+### Tools
+- GitHub Actions: Automates workflows such as running tests, linting code, and deploying updates when new changes are pushed.
+- Docker: Ensures consistency across development, testing, and production environments by containerizing the application.
+- Heroku or AWS: Used as deployment environments to host and scale the application.